vento277/-Electrical-Engineering-Design-Studio-I/README.md

 ## LM355
 Building a thermometer using the LM355 chip.
 As an additional function, an interface is provided to allow the user an option of:

-Set temperature unit
+Set temperature unit.

-Set an interval of measurement
+Set an interval of measurement.

 Set an interval of measurement and get the lowest, highest, and average of the measured temperature within that interval

 ## Phasor
 Building a phasor meter.
 As an additional function, an interface is provided to allow the user an option of:

 Voltmeter

 Frequency Meter

 Thermometer

 ## DESIGNS